-Inevitably, at this point, all conversations revolve around the same, and every year I hear the same spiel and potato theories, which only confuse more and help nothing.
+It's inevitable, at this point all conversations revolve around the same thing, and every year I hear the same nonsense and potato theories, which only confuse more and don't help at all.

 Some of the most famous:

 - I don't eat fruit because it has sugar

 - I do 3×20 in all training and exercises

 - Potatoes just sweet potatoes

 - Now I do cardio every day

 With so many theories, the hardest part is choosing the funniest one.

 For many years, the idea was spread that the right diet to define the six-pack was to eat only “clean” foods, that is: oatmeal, egg whites, eggs, chicken breast, brown rice, lean fish, sweet potato, etc.

 Sometimes, quantity was an issue left behind.
 The “blander” the meal, the more effective it would be in achieving the goal.